Raquel Welch: 1967–1979: International stardom

-The following year, in 1972, Welch starred in Kansas City Bomber, in which she played a hardened derby star and single mother who tries to balance her desire for a happy personal life and her dreams of stardom.
+The following year, in 1972, Welch starred in Kansas City Bomber, in which she played a hardened roller derby star and single mother who tries to balance her desire for a happy personal life and her dreams of stardom.
 Life magazine dubbed Welch the "hottest thing on wheels" for her role.
 The production of the film shut down for six weeks after Welch broke her wrist doing some of her own stunts.
 In the interim, she flew to Budapest and filmed a cameo in Bluebeard opposite Richard Burton, and was photographed at a lavish party thrown by Burton for his then-wife Elizabeth Taylor's fortieth birthday, even though Taylor had specifically uninvited her.
 Despite not being considered a critical success, Kansas City Bomber was noted for its depiction of gender relations in the early 1970s.
 In a 2012 interview with GQ, Welch reflected on the roller derby world depicted in the film: "You have all those women out there, but the men in the front office are really running it.
 Which I thought was a really nice metaphor for the way a lot of women felt about their lives at that time."
 Also in 1972, Welch reunited with Burt Reynolds for the detective film Fuzz.

 In 1973, Welch acted in two films: The Last of Sheila and The Three Musketeers.
-The latter – for which she won a Golden Globe as Best Actress in a Comedy – spawned a sequel, The Four Musketeers (1974).
+The latter—for which she won a Golden Globe as Best Actress in a Comedy—spawned a sequel, The Four Musketeers (1974).
 Welch was offered the title role in Alice Doesn't Live Here Anymore (1974), which earned an Oscar for its eventual star Ellen Burstyn; she also turned down the chance to play Honey Bruce in the biographical film Lenny (1974), a part that went to Valerie Perrine.
 In 1975, Welch appeared in The Wild Party and also performed a duet with Cher, singing "I'm a Woman" on an episode of The Cher Show.
 She then co-starred with Bill Cosby and Harvey Keitel in the action comedy Mother, Jugs & Speed (1976), directed by Peter Yates.
-Welch's character, promoted from Dispatcher to Emergency Medical Technician after threatening a sexual discrimination lawsuit, is an early example of feminism and equal pay for equal work as she breaks the "glass ceiling" doing a "man's work".
+Welch's character, promoted from dispatcher to emergency medical technician after threatening a sexual discrimination lawsuit, is an early example of feminism and equal pay for equal work as she breaks the "glass ceiling" doing a "man's work".

 In 1977, Welch acted in the French film Animal, co-starring with Jean-Paul Belmondo.
 She also starred in the British swashbuckling adventure The Prince and the Pauper.
 Welch made a guest appearance on The Muppet Show in 1978, where she sang "I'm a Woman" with Miss Piggy.
 The following year, Welch guest-starred as Captain Nirvana, an alien bounty hunter, in an episode of Mork & Mindy titled "Mork vs. the Necrotons".